-- 1. US Navy budget forecast1 for ship maintenance spend has > 6% Compound Annual Growth Rate to 2030 due to growth in size of fleet plus aging of existing vessels. - 2.
-The Small Surface Combatants fleet (which includes LCS) is planned to double by 20352, leading to significant growth in maintenance spend for the classes of vessels best suited to AUSA sustainment capability.
+- 1. US Navy budget forecast (see note 1) for ship maintenance spend has > 6% Compound Annual Growth Rate to 2030 due to growth in size of fleet plus ageing of existing vessels. - 2.
+The Small Surface Combatants fleet (which includes LCS) is planned to double by 2035 (see note 2), leading to significant growth in maintenance spend for the classes of vessels best suited to AUSA sustainment capability.
 EPF is excluded from the potential support work analysis because it is a Support vessel not a Small Surface Combatant - 3.
 AUSA currently captures only 1% of this circa \$11b/year market, noting not all of this spend is addressable by AUSA as it includes nuclear submarines and work self-performed by Navy. - 4.
 AUSA's 1% market share has been achieved without significant facilities in any major naval homeport location in the US.
 MGBW acquisition plus dry dock investment provides such a facility with potential to more than double AUSA activity.